Get Answers To Some of Our Most Commonly Asked Questions:

 What type of training methods do you use?

-The Sit Means Sit mission statement states:
+The Sit Means Sit mission:

 With this mission in-mind, we customize our training approach to meet with our customer’s personality as well as what will result in the best possible training experience for both dog and owner.
 As you view our portfolio of dog training videos, we hope that you will pay close attention to the attitude of all the dogs trained by Sit Means Sit.
 We pride ourselves on being able to maintain a happy and relaxed attitude in our dogs.